 Today, cobalt is classified as a transition metal.
-A ferromagnetic material, cobalt forms alloys with iron, tin, copper, gold and antimony and is used in a wide variety of applications.
-Despite it’s many uses, it is not currently mined in the United States.
+A ferromagnetic material, cobalt forms alloys with iron, tin, copper, gold, and antimony and is used in a wide variety of applications.
+Despite its many uses, we do not mine it in the United States.

-This fact, along with its many uses, makes it a hot commodity amongst scrap metal dealers, so you’ll never have to worry about where to sell scrap metal.
-About 15 percent of U.S. supplies are obtained through reclamation or scrap metal recyclers.
+This fact, along with its many uses, makes it a hot commodity amongst scrap metal dealers.
+That means you never have to worry about where to sell scrap metal.
+About 15 percent of U.S. supplies are obtained through reclamation or scrap metal recyclers in Houston.
 Any newly mined cobalt must be imported.

 The Chemistry of Cobalt